ZealithDjo/Sudoku-Solver/README.md

 Simple Java program to solve sudoku puzzles.

 Usage:
-Modify puzzle board in SudokuSolver.java to your puzzle and then run it.
+Modify puzzle board in SudokuSolver.java to match your puzzle and then run it.